 Then, Pick Four

 You will likely have many things you want in one or two areas of your life and just a few in others.
 Keep brainstorming until you have at least three things you want in each area.
-Then, pick your top three, the four things you want most out of this year.
+Then, pick your top four, the four things you want most out of this year.

 You pick just four because you don’t have time for mediocre goals and aspirations.
 A year really isn’t very long, especially when it comes to achieving your deepest desires.
 The more you focus on the few things you most want, the more chance you have at achieving them.

 When I first tried this exercise in 2012, I tracked each of these four things carefully for a few months.
-Then, I got busy with other things, and got out of the habit.
+Then I got busy with other things and got out of the habit.
 However, a year later I found my list again, and I was shocked to discover that I had accomplished all of them.
 They didn’t look exactly how I planned, but each one was an important part of my life.

 So choose carefully!
 What you choose will change your life!